BensonRen/idlm_Ben/README.md

 3. NAN stopping Hook
 4. Backpropagation input normalization
 5. Running Hyper-parameter logging (Running flags)
+6. Solved the bug of Hyper-parameter logging where only default parameter is recorded.
+Currently the running flags would be recorded to file called 'parameters.txt'

 Pending to work:
 1. Hyper-parameter swapping module